gbouthenot/docker-svnserve/readme.md

 # docker-svnserve
-A simple subversion server, managed with supervisor.
+A simple, multiple repositories, subversion server, managed with supervisor.

 ## What is svnserve ?